spierala/mini-rx-store/docs/docs/fs-effect.md

 ```
 :::info
 `tapResponse` accepts an optional third parameter for handling the `finalize` case.
-For example, it can be used to set a loading state to `false` if the API call succeeds **or** fails.
+For example, it could be used to set a loading state to `false` if the API call succeeds **or** fails.
 :::info